 In any case, a general meeting will be organised in accordance with the procedures described in the Issue Document and a report will be drawn up so that the Members can decide on the sale of the shares that MMI holds in their name.

 Risk that Inventures accelerates or slows down a sale.

 If Inventures influences the timing of a sale the Legal & Compliance Officer will take the initiative to organise a general meeting of the Members who are Investors in the Company concerned in order to decide on the actions to take.
-MMI will monitor the decision of the general assembly.
+MMIF will respect the decision of this general assembly.

 MMI may not offer a Crowdfunding campaign in a Company in which it has invested itself.

 XVII.
 Tax advantages

 Equity investments in some companies by individuals subject to Belgian personal income tax or taxes for non-residents through the MMI platform, will benefit from a tax reduction of either 30% or 45% of the investment - depending on the size of the company financed - with a maximum of EUR 100,000 invested per person per year.

 This tax reduction mechanism, also known as a “tax shelter” is provided for in Article 145/26 of the Belgian Income Tax Code.